VCLTrer/disaster-response-udacity/README.md

    - Click the `PREVIEW` button in your IDE (if applicable) or open your web browser and go to `http://localhost:3001/`

 ## Project Motivation
 The project is part of the Udacity Data Scientist Nanodegree Program.
-It aims to apply data engineering skills to process disaster response data and build a machine learning pipeline to categorize emergency messages.
-This helps disaster response organizations prioritize and allocate resources effectively during disaster events.

 ## Acknowledgments
 - Udacity for providing the project template and datasets.
 - Figure Eight for providing the disaster response message dataset.

-## License
-This project is licensed under the MIT License.

----

-This README provides a comprehensive overview of the project, including its structure, components, prerequisites, installation instructions, and usage guidelines.